 Currently, Ms. Kotagal represents female sales employees in a Title VII and Equal Pay Act case against one of the nation's largest jewelry chains in Jock, et al. v Sterling Jewelers Inc. Her clients have alleged a pattern of sex discrimination in compensation and promotions.
-Ms. Kotagal also represents former female sales employees in a putative class action against AT&T, alleging violations of the Title VII, the Americans with Disabilities Act and the Family Medical Leave Act in Hills, et al. v.
-AT&T Mobility Services LLC, as well as transgender beneficiaries of federal health insurance who have challenged the denial of transition-related care as discriminatory.
+Ms. Kotagal also represents female sales employees in a putative class action against AT&T, alleging violations of the Title VII, the Americans with Disabilities Act and the Family Medical Leave Act in Allen v.
+AT&T Mobility Services LLC, as well as transgender beneficiaries of both private and publicly provided health insurance who have challenged the denial of transition-related care as discriminatory.

 Among other notable cases, Ms. Kotagal played an instrumental role in representing Wal-Mart employees in the landmark Supreme Court case, Dukes v.
-Wal-Mart Stores Inc., a case addressing the standards for class certification.
+Wal-Mart Stores Inc., which addressed the standards for class certification in employment discrimination matters.